cryptopunkscc/portal/README.md

 # Current Status

-This project is at the **alpha** stage, which means is ready for testing and developing proof of concept apps but the SDK isn't complete and the API may change before the beta release.
+This project is at the **alpha** stage, is ready for testing and developing proof of concept apps but the SDK isn't complete and the API may change before the beta release.

 ## Supported Platforms